brandtamos/hyperfixed-discord-bot/docs/faq.md

 ## Easter Eggs

 ### Q: What's the Weezer thing about?
 A: I've never heard of Weezer, could you be more specific?

+### Q: What's a blump?
+A: Wouldn't you like to know.

 ### Q: Are there other hidden features?
 A: The bully tracking system has some fun letter replacement features.
 Try different `!*ully` commands and see what happens!